Hamoodur Rahman: Early life, background, and education

-Hamoodur Rahman was born in Patna, Bihar, British India on 1 November 1910.
+Hamoodur Rahman was born in Patna, Bihar, British India, on 1 November 1910.
 Despite being born in Bihar, Rahman hailed from a Bengali Muslim family.
-Hamoodur Rahman's family practised law before the Partition of India— his brother, Maudoodur Rahman, was also a barrister who ascended as a Judge of Calcutta High Court.
-His father, Khan Bahadur Dr. Dawood ur Rahman was the first Muslim civil surgeon in undivided India to do FRCS form Royal College London.
+Hamoodur Rahman's family practised law before the Partition of India— his brother, Maudoodur Rahman, was also a barrister who ascended as a judge of the Calcutta High Court.
+His father, Khan Bahadur Dawood ur Rahman, was the first Muslim civil surgeon in undivided India to do FRCS from Royal College London.
 He was the personal surgeon to the Emir of Kuwait.
-His father in law, Ashraf Ali Khan Chowdhury was a barrister who was a practicing advocate in the Calcutta High Court.
-Ashraf Ali later participated in general elections held in 1930 and was a member of Bengal Legislative Assembly.
+His father-in-law, Ashraf Ali Khan Chowdhury, was a barrister who was a practicing advocate in the Calcutta High Court.
+Ashraf Ali later participated in general elections held in 1930 and was a member of the Bengal Legislative Assembly.
 Ali later served as deputy speaker of the Bengal Legislative Assembly before the Partition of India.

-Hamoodur Rahman was educated in Calcutta and entered in St. Xavier's College of the University of Calcutta where he secured his graduation in BA.
-He went to the Great Britain to attend the University of London where he graduated with the LLB degree and resume his studies in Gray's Inn, London, and was called to the Bar in London in 1937.
+Hamoodur Rahman was educated in Calcutta and entered St. Xavier's College of the University of Calcutta, where he secured his BA.
+He went to Great Britain to attend the University of London, where he graduated with the LLB degree and resumed his studies at Gray's Inn, London, and was called to the Bar in London in 1937.

 Upon arriving in British India, Rehman began practicing law at the Calcutta High Court in 1938 and served as the legal councillor of the Calcutta Corporation in 1940.
-In 1943, he also presented the Mayor of Calcutta as its legal councillor, and was a member of the Junior Standing Counsel of the East Bengal from 1943 to 1947.
+In 1943, he also presented the Mayor of Calcutta as its legal councillor, and was a member of the Junior Standing Counsel of East Bengal from 1943 to 1947.
 After the independence of Pakistan, he opted for East Pakistan and settled in Dhaka in 1948.
-He was the first Legal Advisor State Bank of Pakistan and drafted all the State Bank of Pakistan laws and rules Supreme Court of Pakistan He was appointed Advocate-General of East Pakistan in 1953, and held it until 1954 when he was appointed to the bench as a judge of the Dhaka High Court by the Governor of East Pakistan.
+He was the first legal advisor to the State Bank of Pakistan and drafted all the State Bank of Pakistan laws and rules.
+He was appointed Advocate-General of East Pakistan in 1953, and held it until 1954, when he was appointed to the bench as a judge of the Dhaka High Court by the Governor of East Pakistan.

 Family

 His son Justice Iqbal Hameedur Rahman is currently Chief Justice of the Federal Shariat Court.
 Iqbal was also the Senior Justice of the Supreme Court of Pakistan.
-In 2007, his son refused to take an oath under the Provisional Constitutional Order issued by President Pervez Musharraf who imposed the Emergency in November 2007.
+In 2007, his son refused to take an oath under the Provisional Constitutional Order issued by President Pervez Musharraf, who imposed the Emergency in November 2007.
 After his restoration in 2009, he resumed hearing cases at the Lahore High Court and eventually ascended as Chief Justice of Islamabad High Court in 2013.